ChatTheatre/lpc-doc/dgd/editor.md

    address1 , address2 command ! parameters count flags

-   <address1> and <address2> specify the first and last line of a range of lines
-that are to be affected by the command.
-If no second line address is given, the range is assumed to be <address1, address1>.
+   &lt;address1&gt; and &lt;address2&gt; specify the first and last line of a range of lines that are to be affected by the command.
+If no second line address is given, the range is assumed to be &lt;address1, address1&gt;.
 If no line range is specified at all, a default range is assumed, usually just the current line.
-   <command> is a string of letters or non-digits.
+   &lt;command&gt; is a string of letters or non-digits.
-   <!> may be given with some commands to specify a different, but similar
+   &lt;!&gt; may be given with some commands to specify a different, but similar operation.
-operation.
-   Some commands require <parameters>.
+   Some commands require &lt;parameters&gt;.
-   A <count> may be given with many commands to specify the number of lines that is to be affected by the command, as an alternative to specifying the first and last line.
-A <count> will always override <address2>, if given.
+   A &lt;count&gt; may be given with many commands to specify the number of lines that is to be affected by the command, as an alternative to specifying the first and last line.
+A &lt;count&gt; will always override &lt;address2&gt;, if given.
-   Finally, <flags> may be given to affect the way in which the new current line is displayed after the command has been executed.
+   Finally, &lt;flags&gt; may be given to affect the way in which the new current line is displayed after the command has been executed.

    All parts are optional, even the command itself may be omitted.
 A range of lines without a following command will print the lines specified.
-A single
-<address> will set the current line to <address>, and the 'empty command' will
-set the current line to the next line.
+A single &lt;address&gt; will set the current line to &lt;address&gt;, and the 'empty command' will set the current line to the next line.

    2.1 Line addressing

-   An <address> specifies a line in the main buffer.
+   An &lt;address&gt; specifies a line in the main buffer.
 It may be a number, '.' or '$', a regular expression, a marked line, or an expression containing one of the previous and an offset.
 The most general format is: